 If your card, phone or device has been lost or stolen, call us immediately on 1800 033 103 (within Australia) or +61 3 8641 9121 (from overseas) 24 hours, 7 days a week.
-(Calls from mobile phones are charged at applicable mobile phone rates.)
+(Calls from mobile phones are charged at applicable mobile phone rates).

-You can also block, unblock and replace your linked personal and business cards by clicking on Cards in the main menu in NAB Internet Banking, the Cards menu in the NAB app or by calling NAB.
-If you have enrolled your NAB card into a Digital Wallet (i.e. Google Pay, Apple Pay etc) or digital payments and want to block all digital payments transactions, please call NAB.
+You can also block, unblock and replace your linked personal and business cards by clicking on Cards in the main menu in NAB Internet Banking, the Cards menu in the NAB App or by calling NAB.
+If you have enrolled your NAB card into a Digital Wallet or digital payments and want to block all digital payments transactions, please call NAB.
+In addition, you can stop online transaction and contactless payments in your NAB App or online banking, including Digital Wallets.
+To do so, log into your mobile banking, select cards, select the relevant card, then usage controls and turn off Online Transactions and Contactless Payment controls.

-If you believe something isn't right with your account, let us know straight away.
-Call the numbers listed above if you have concerns about your card.
-For account concerns, call the numbers listed on the back of this brochure, especially if:
+If you believe something isn't right with your account let us know straight away.
+Call the numbers listed above if your card, phone or device has been lost of stolen.
+For all other concerns, call the numbers listed on the back of this brochure, especially if:

-- Someone finds out your PIN, passcodes or passwords. - There's an error, unauthorised access or unauthorised transaction on your account. - Your mobile phone is lost or stolen and your mobile phone number is registered for SMS Security. - You've provided your banking details to an unsolicited email or unknown caller.
+- Someone finds out your PIN, passcodes or passwords. - There's an error, unauthorised access or unauthorised transaction on your account. - You've provided your banking details to an unsolicited email, unknown caller or entered it into any website.